 If you would like some more inspiration, have a look at these recipes:

-If you are more of a video person, here is a link to a Youtube Recipe that we followed just last night:
+If you are more of a video person, check out this recipe below that we made last night.

 What Are the Health Benefits of Butternut Squash?

 You would be surprised how beneficial butternut squash is for your health.

 High In Anti-Oxidants: From recent studies it has been identified that Butternut provides a high source of antioxidants that other foods would find very hard to match.

 Antioxidants aren’t its only claim to fame, it is also very high in Vitamin C!

 Studies also suggest that Butternut Squash has anti-inflammatory properties.

 People who suffer from diabetes will be happy to know that Butternut Squash will help to regulate blood sugar.